elmiche/Fullstack_Evening/capstone2020/capstone_proposal.md

 ### Project Name: Street Biter

 ## Overview
-###### Project Goal: Shows coordinates with details on spots where you can find berry bushes and edible plants/trees around portland.
+###### Project Goal: Shows coordinates with details on 'sweet spots' where you can find berry bushes and edible plants/trees around portland.

 ### Requirements